The location where Phoenix Coldon's car was abandoned

 It is situated near the corner of North 9th Street and St. Clair Avenue in East St. Louis, Illinois.

-It is unclear where the 23-year-old was headed that day, as she didn't say anything to her parents before leaving the house.
+It is unclear where the 23-year-old was headed that day, as she didn't say anything to her parents before leaving.
 At the time, they presumed that she was going to a friend's house or a local convenience store.

 Roughly two weeks later, a family friend found Coldon's 1998 Chevy Blazer at a tow lot in East St. Louis.